PavanMudigonda/lines-of-code-reporter/README.md

-# Lines of Code Reporter
+# LOC - Lines of Code Reporter

 Calculates and publishes lines of code report in GitHub Actions as Checksuite.